 Electricity Storage Participant

-Capacity Enrollment
+Capacity Qualification

 (market rules: Ch.
 7, ss.
 18.2 and 18.2A)

-Capacity auction participants who wish to participate in a given capacity auction shall identify to the IESO the eligible capacity auction resource(s) with which they would intend to provide auction capacity for the duration of the relevant obligation period, as well as the maximum quantity of auction capacity that they might wish to provide from each individual eligible capacity auction resource.
-This submitted quantity shall be used to set the capacity auction participant’s enrolled capacity for that auction.
-The enrolled capacity represents the maximum auction capacity that can be offered by the capacity auction resource in a given capacity auction for either obligation period.
-The IESO will communicate the enrollment submission deadline via the pre-auction report.
+Capacity auction participants who wish to participate in a given capacity auction shall complete the capacity qualification process for each potential capacity auction resource.
+This process includes:

+The submission of a capacity qualification request by the capacity auction participant, including any additional information that is required based on the capacity auction resource type as outlined in section 3.3.1, and;

+The capacity qualification assessment by the IESO to determine the potential capacity auction resource’s unforced capacity

 Each potential capacity auction resource will represent a single resource according to the registration procedures described in “Market Manual 1.5: Market Registration Procedures”.

-A capacity auction participant may revise or withdraw a capacity enrollment submission up until the enrollment submission window closes per the timelines detailed in the pre-auction report.
+A capacity auction participant may revise a capacity qualification request up until the capacity qualification request submission window closes, and may withdraw a capacity qualification request up until the capacity qualification assessment window closes, per the timelines detailed in the pre-auction report.
 Both actions are completed in Online IESO.

+For greater certainty, any person who is not an authorized capacity auction participant may not submit a capacity qualification request.

+Capacity Qualification Request Submission

+(market rules: Ch.
+7, s.
+18.2)

-Prior to the deadline specified in the pre-auction report, capacity auction participants wishing to participate in an upcoming capacity auction are required to submit to the IESO, via Online IESO, the following information in order to complete the capacity enrollment process:
+Prior to the deadline specified in the pre-auction report, capacity auction participants wishing to participate in an upcoming capacity auction are required to submit to the IESO, via Online IESO, the following information in order to complete the capacity qualification request:

-The amount of potential auction capacity, not less than 1 MW per capacity auction resource, that they could reliably provide, and may be willing to offer, in each obligation period,
+The ICAP of each potential capacity auction resource, for each obligation period,

-For generator-backed capacity auction eligible import resources, the amount of potential auction capacity must be provided for each generator-backed import contributor
+For generator-backed capacity auction eligible import resources, the ICAP must be provided for each generator-backed import contributor

+For capacity auction eligible storage resources and generator-backed import contributors that are storage facilities, the ICAP will be determined using additional information provided by the capacity auction participant as outlined in Table 3-1

 The obligation period(s) for which they may wish to submit capacity auction offers.
 Participants may choose to submit capacity auction offers for one or both obligation periods,

-The type of capacity auction resource that will satisfy a capacity obligation during the commitment period and for HDR resources, the obligation type (e.g. physical or virtual) and demand response contributor type (e.g. Residential or Commercial & Industrial).
-Refer to Section 5.3.2 for details on submitting demand response contributor data information in the forward period and obligation period.
+The type of capacity auction resource that will satisfy a capacity obligation during the commitment period

-Confirmation of having submitted the capacity auction deposit as determined by the IESO, further explained in Section 3.4 of this manual.

-Additional information is required for each capacity auction resource type, as specified in Table 1-1.3
+Additional information is required for each capacity auction resource type, as specified in Table 3-1.

+Table 3-1: Additional Information Required for Qualification Request Submission by Capacity Auction Resource Type